On the Optimality of Functional Sliced Inverse Regression: Minimax rate optimality of FSIR-OT

-Throughout the paper, we assume that $d$ is known and fixed.
-This section is devoted to analyzing the asymptotic behavior of refined FSIR; in particular, we prove its minimax rate optimality.
-We begin by proposing a fairly mild condition called weak sliced stable condition (WSSC) for functional data.
-Then we show that the top $d$ eigenfunctions of the estimated conditional covariance $\widehat{\Gamma}_{e}$ span a consistent estimator $\widehat{\S}_{e}$ of the inverse regression subspace $\S_{e}$, with convergence rate of $n^{-1/2}$ based on WSSC.
-Lastly, we establish the consistency of the refined FSIR estimator of the central space and show that the convergence rate is minimax optimal over a large class of distributions.
+Throughout the paper, the number of indexes $d$ is assumed known and fixed.
+By analyzing the asymptotic behaviors of FSIR-OT, we derive the minimax rate optimality of FSIR-OT.
+We begin by proposing a fairly mild condition called the weak sliced stable condition (WSSC) for functional data.
+Then, we show that the top $d$ eigenfunctions of the estimated conditional covariance $\widehat{\Gamma}_{e}$ span a consistent estimator $\widehat{\S}_{e}$ of the inverse regression subspace $\S_{e}$, with convergence rate of $n^{-1/2}$ based on WSSC.
+Lastly, we establish the consistency of the FSIR-OT estimator of the central space and show that the convergence rate is minimax optimal over a large class of distributions.